Publications

 Longing for Armenia & Frequent Returns

 “My longing for Armenia is always reflected in my music.
-The Armenian notes in my compositions are an expression of that.
+The Armenian elements in my compositions are an expression of that.
 We Armenians need to confront this: there are more of us living abroad than at home.
 It’s the elephant in the room that we don’t want to acknowledge.”

 Throughout her years in the U.S., Tatev regularly returned to Armenia—either for concerts or to visit her father, who returned 12 years ago to the house he built with his own hands.